barcjr/eoss-telemetry/readme.md

 Peripherals
 -----------

-The PIC has 4 peripherals: The EEPROM (for storing readings), the BMP085 (for capturing readings), the USART (for sending debug messages and the collected data) and last, but not least, the radio on/off pin.
+The PIC has 4 peripherals: The EEPROM (for storing readings), the BMP085 (for capturing readings), the UART (for sending debug messages and the collected data) and last, but not least, the radio on/off pin.

 Morse Code
 ----------